natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 ### Task 8

-`TASK 8:`{:.info} Suppose we have a long document, that GNU license we downloaded from the task above.
+`TASK 8:` Suppose we have a long document, that GNU license we downloaded from the command `curl` above.
+Search and filter for a particular string.
+{:.task}

-1. To download the license, type the command: `curl -o GPL-3 https://www.gnu.org/licenses/gpl-3.0.txt`
+1. To download the license again, type the command: `curl -o GPL-3 https://www.gnu.org/licenses/gpl-3.0.txt`
 2. Now search for a string inside a file using the commands:

 - `grep "<string>” <path/to/file>`